Olical/xtz/README.md

     <script type='text/javascript' src='javascript/moment.js'></script>
     <script type='text/javascript' src='javascript/xtz.js'></script>

-Now in your code you can initiate an instance of `DateConverter`.
+Now in your code you can initiate an instance of `xtz.DateConverter`.

-    var converter = new DateConverter();
+    var converter = new xtz.DateConverter();

 All you have to do now is execute it.
 I am using the [MooTools](http://mootools.net/) selector engine to find the elements but you can use anything you want.
 You can pass an array of elements or a single element.

     converter.run($$('span.my-date'));

-Now in your HTML any date in a span with a class of `my-date` will be converted to the local time.
-It will be converted to the default format: `Do MMMM, YYYY [at] h:mma`.
+Now in your HTML, any date in a span with a class of `my-date` will be converted to the local time.
+It will be converted to the default date format: `Do MMMM, YYYY [at] h:mma`.
 To change this you can either pass false for the custom interface and then a string like so.

-    var converter = new DateConverter(false, 'YYYY HH:mm');
+    var converter = new xtz.DateConverter(false, 'YYYY HH:mm');

 Or you can specify `data-format` on the individual elements.
 So here are a couple of example date elements.